payalsin/F5-ACI-Labs/AppCenter-dcloud-workingdraft/docs/app_configuration.rst

 .. note::

    This table will show all the VIPs (virtual servers) from the BIG-IP device.

    It also shows the pool and nodes for this VIP.
 For each node, it displays the corresponding Tenant, Application, and End Point
    Group entries from APIC.

    Virtual IP's will be present ONLY if below conditions are met

    - Virtual IP has a Pool assigned to it

    - Pool assigned has pool members assigned to it

-   - Pool member IP's matches end point IP's learned by APIC (we will go into this into detial on this in coming sections
+   - Pool member IP's matches end point IP's learned by APIC (we will go into this into detail on this in coming sections

 View Node table
 ```````````````